rabyj/IFT712/Project/Notes.md

   - [PCA and the train/test split](https://stats.stackexchange.com/questions/55718/pca-and-the-train-test-split)
   - using different scalers

+- Gaussian Naive Bayes : Show effect of pca whiten=false?
+Compare effect of PCA with Perceptron!!!

 ## Information I need

 - What kind of results did we have with current setup?
 How much time did it take to run?
 Is k=10 cross-validation realistic or should we try k=5?